djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.markdown

 **Keep learning.** In every scenario, assume you don't have all the answers.
 Learn and evolve to become the leader the company needs at each stage.
 Can you [hire yourself every day](https://youtu.be/qAr-yl9A0Xc?si=wUVTi-zKmvuWsEiK&t=1978)?

 **Ask for help.** Ask for things and get help.
 The startup community is more generous, welcoming, and helpful than expected.
+Knowing when to ask, who to ask, and for what is a skill worth perfecting.

 **Go after capital.** Raise capital to accelerate growth.
 Attract investors who are already sold on the vision and are ready to champion the company.
 If it's a hard sell, it's not a good fit.